shashankyld/Photo-SLAM/mybuild.md

 10. I had clock skew error while building opencv.
 Tried downloading source from the official tags from git hub instead of click to download link mentioned in the documentation.

+11. I installed opencv-contrib using pip into my conda env, just for trying.
+Running cv2.__file__ gives path /home_domuser/s42sdamm/miniconda3/envs/photoslam/lib/python3.10/site-packages/cv2/__init__.py which I can maybe use to edit CMakeLists as they explain to build photoslam, lets see